rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 Let's spin up a basic JS runtime, and try to run some javascript.

-First, we will need something to run - let's use typescript in this example. *It's important to know that when transpiling, rustyscript will not perform type-checking.
+First, we will need something to run - let's use typescript in this example.

+*Note: When transpiling, rustyscript will not perform type-checking.
 If you want to preserve strong-typing you will need to check the argument types yourself.*

 The typescript below - let's call it `get_value.ts` - sets up a simple API; one function sets up an internal value, and another retrieves that value: